Erdemstar/flask-kubernetes-admission-control-basic/README.md

 ## Project Integration

 ### Image Creation
-Projenin image hali aşağıdaki gibi Docker hub üzerinde tutulmaktadır.
-Dilerseniz aşağıdaki yolu kullanarak çalıştırabilir yada Proje > iac > Docker> Dockerfile'i değiştirerek kendi image'ını oluşturabilirsiniz.
+The image version of the project is kept on Docker hub as follows.
+If you wish, you can run it using the following path or you can create your own image by changing Project > iac > Docker > Dockerfile.

 **Dockerhub**